komali2/blog/content/posts/rent-motorcycle-taiwan/index.md

 ## International Driver's License

-As noted above, regardless of the engine size of the motorcyle you want to rent, you need an international driver's license.
+Regardless of the engine size of the motorcycle you want to rent, you need an international driver's license.

 I can only speak with experience as an American here.
-Every country has their own version, and it's possible some countries' International Driver's Licenses aren't useable in Taiwan.
+Every country has their own version, and it's possible some countries' International Driver's Licenses aren't usable in Taiwan.

 Americans, you can get your International Driver's License, or International Driving Permit (IDP) from [AAA](https://www.aaa.com/vacation/idpf.html).
-(Fun fact: it's called AAA so it'd appear as the first entry in phonebooks.
-I recently learned that some of the newer generations don't know why so many businesses are AAA_something).

 AAA is a private business, and it's kind of a glimpse behind the curtain here that they get to print a magic piece of paper that having in hand means you get to drive cars and motorcycles in other countries.
 All authority is bullshit, no gods no kings, etc etc.

-It really is just a paper booklet with your picture in it, and its lent authority by a bunch of AAA stamps all over it.
+It really is just a paper booklet with your picture in it, and it's lent authority by a bunch of AAA stamps all over it.
 The stamping is great for you, cause Taiwan LOVES stamps.
 So, head into your local AAA, bring your driver's license with M classification on it (you'll obviously need to already have a motorcycle license...), they can usually take your passport pictures there, and for something like 60 bucks you'll be out in less than an hour.

 ### IMPORTANT NOTE